vaddi/basic/README.md

 First: You can use PHP Files.
 No static replace Content like "{{TITLE}}" or something.

-If you just want to sendout html content, you can also, but you just have to keep the filenames Prefix `.php`!
+If you just want to sendout simple html content, you can also by write them into the files.
+But you have to keep the filenames Prefix `.php`, only files with the Prefix `.php` will be used by the Templating!

-Just place you PHP files into the `sites` Folder.
+Just place you PHP files into the `sites` Folder (don't use the shipped `pages` Folder, oserwise you'r not able to simply update!).
 All Content will be rendered inside of a Template.
-These Files will be find under `tpl` Folder and can also just edited like you want, they are also plain PHP Files.
+You can find the Template Files under the `tpl` Folder and can also just edit them as you like, they are also just plain PHP Files.

 ### Special Pages ###